OWASP/www-event-2021-Global-AppSecUSA/pages/trainings.md

 <br>

 **Training subject to change based on trainer availability.**
+3-day Training courses will run November 8-10
+2-day Training courses will run November 9-10
+1-day Training courses will run November 10 **with the exception of "Threat Modeling: A Master Class" which will be held on Nov.
+9.**
 {% if site.data.trainings.size > 0 %}
 {% assign trainings = site.data.trainings | sort: 'Title' %}
 {% for trainer in trainings %}